 Ole Miss vs. LSU Women's Basketball Predictions & Picks - January 7

-Sunday's contest that pits the No. 7 LSU Tigers (14-1) versus the Ole Miss Rebels (11-3) at The Pavilion at Ole Miss has a projected final score of 70-67 (based on our computer prediction) in favor of LSU, who we project as a small favorite in this matchup.
-Game time is at 3:00 PM on January 7.
+Sunday's game between the No. 7 LSU Tigers (14-1) and Ole Miss Rebels (11-3) going head-to-head at The Pavilion at Ole Miss has a projected final score of 70-67 (based on our computer prediction) in favor of Tigers, who is listed as a small favorite by our model.
+The game will begin at 3:00 PM ET on January 7.

-The Rebels head into this contest after a 55-45 win over Alabama on Thursday.
+The Rebels head into this game on the heels of a 55-45 victory against Alabama on Thursday.

-The Rebels won their most recent outing 55-45 against Alabama on Thursday.
-The Tigers came out on top in their most recent game 92-72 against Missouri on Thursday.
-In the Rebels' win, Madison Scott led the way with a team-high 12 points (adding four rebounds and five assists).
-Aneesah Morrow scored a team-best 25 points for the Tigers in the victory.
+Their last time out, the Rebels won on Thursday 55-45 over Alabama.
+In their most recent outing on Thursday, the Tigers secured a 92-72 victory against Missouri.
+Madison Scott scored a team-high 12 points for the Rebels in the victory.
+Aneesah Morrow scored a team-leading 25 points for the Tigers in the win.

 Catch college basketball action all season long on Fubo!